Financial freedom is a term that is getting more popular these days. And there is a good reason for it.

 Think about paying off costly debts faster.
 Unless you are earning more on your money through investments, it’s to use it better to pay off the debt first.
 We are not suggesting you should necessarily become debt free, yet you should avoid high cost debt and make sure that you earn more with your cash than what you have to pay for debt.

-6. Automate transfer to your savings
+6. Automate transfers to your savings

 Automating a transfer to your savings account is one of easier things you can to do attain financial freedom.
 Wouldn’t it be amazing if suddenly, at the end of the year you realise you have saved up 5000 Euros without even thinking about it?